LostInBrittany/polymer-beers/step-03/README.md

     is: "beer-list",
     // add properties and methods on the element's prototype
     properties: {
+      beers: {
+        type: "Array",
+        // When initializing a property to an object or array value, use a function to ensure that each element
+        // gets its own copy of the value, rather than having an object or array shared across all instances of the element
+        value: "function() { return []; }"
+      }
     },
     ready: function() {
       this.beers = [